Dairy Farm Sustainability Through Technological Innovation

 It’s also easy to operate.
 After setting it up, farmers don’t have to give it much attention.
 The system monitors iron sulfate levels on its own and makes necessary adjustments.

-For all its advantages, however, EcoPond is only a partial solution to the challenge of cutting methane, which has many sources on dairy farms, including cow burps.
+For all its advantages, pourtant, EcoPond is only a partial solution to the challenge of cutting methane, which has many sources on dairy farms, including cow burps.

 We’ve discovered during our trial period that EcoPond wipes out about 8 percent of our total methane emissions.
-This is an excellent result, but not a complete strategy, as we’re aiming to cut emissions by 35 percent by 2035.
-We’ll need to look beyond our effluent ponds to achieve the next 27 percent.
+This is an excellent result, but not a complete strategy, as we’re aiming to cut emissions by 35 pour cent par 2035.
+We’ll need to look beyond our effluent ponds to achieve the next 27 pour cent.